 - Occurs more frequently over time and may become disabling

-About 10% of people also have potentially life-threatening episodes of heart irregularities caused by involvement of the nearby vagus nerve, the tenth (X) cranial nerve.
-These symptoms are:
+About 10% of patients also have potentially life-threatening episodes of heart irregularities caused by involvement of the nearby vagus nerve, such as:

 - slow pulse